Some remarks on injective envelopes on ring extensions: Relative injective envelopes on ring extensions from pure-semisimple rings

+The author in \cite{G24} pointed out that suppose $f:S\rightarrow R$ is an extension of Artin algebras.
+Then every finitely generated $R$-module has an $(R, S)$-injective envelope.
+Subsequently, he proposed the following conjecture:

-\textbf{Conjecture:} Let $f :S\rightarrow R$ be a ring extension.
-Then every $R$-module has a relative injective envelope.\\ The main motivation of this paper is to show the above Conjecture is true for all ring extensions (see Theorem \ref{main}).
-Besides, we study the universal properties of relative injective envelopes (see Theorem \ref{equal}).
+\textbf{Conjecture} \cite{G24} Let $f :S\rightarrow R$ be a ring extension.
+Then every $R$-module has an $(R, S)$-injective envelope.\\ We will show the conjecture is true for any ring extension from a pure-semisimple ring.
+First we recall the classical notions of envelopes and preenvelopes.